cloudflare/cloudflare-docs/content/style-guide/documentation-content-strategy/content-types/design-guide.md

 ## Purpose

-Help the reader understand how to plan and design a solution using Cloudflare.
-Typically these are a subset of a reference architecture.
+Help users understand how to plan and design a solution using Cloudflare.
+Typically design guides are a subset of a reference architecture.

 ## Tone